A simple and lightweight approach to decision making that prevents us from being manipulated.

 2. The Psychological Factors

-There are many causes of human misjudgment — our mental models page lists a few.
+There are many causes of human misjudgment, including over-confidence.
 These are the subtle ways that your mind might be leading you astray at a subconscious level.
 Your subconscious mind is larger than your conscious mind and yet we rarely pay attention to how we might be tricking ourselves.
 One way to mislead yourself, for instance, is to make decisions based on a small sample size and extrapolate the results to a larger population.
 Another way we fool ourselves is to remain committed to something we've said in the past.
 We might rely on an authority figure or default to what everyone else is doing.
 You get the idea.